Barr Program Impact Statements

 Pancreatic cancer remains one of the most difficult cancers to treat, due in part to the lack of an accurate early diagnostic test for the disease.
 Nabeel Bardeesy, PhD, used Claudia Adams Barr Program funding in 2003 to develop the world’s first authentic mouse model of pancreatic cancer.
 This enabled investigators to conduct studies to determine which genes were most likely to drive the progression of pancreatic cancer in humans.
 Building on this work, Dana-Farber’s pancreatic cancer researchers are now developing a collection of pancreatic cell lines and animal models to bolster preclinical research and expedite the identification of the most promising therapeutic options.

 Hydroxychloroquine is a drug that inhibits “autophagy,” a process that enables cells to break down and eliminate structures such as damaged cell membranes.
-Cancer cells use autophagy survive in the presence of cancer therapies.
+Cancer cells use autophagy to survive in the presence of cancer therapies.
 Alec Kimmelman, MD, PhD, with Claudia Adams Barr Program support in 2009, discovered that autophagy is turned on at all times in pancreatic cancer cells, suggesting that pancreas tumors are highly dependent on autophagy and therefore good candidates for autophagy-inhibiting treatments.
 These treatments were found to be very effective in mouse models, and Dr. Kimmelman is testing this strategy in current clinical trials.

 Neuroblastoma in Children: New Treatment